kyhau/docker-notebook/README.md

 # Container is deleted when “exit”
 docker run -it --rm centos:6 /bin/bash

-# Inside container: echo $MYENV
+# Inside container: echo $MYVAR and $MYVAR2
 docker run -it --rm --env MYVAR=whatever --env MYVAR2=something centos:6 /bin/bash

-# Run the container in background and print container ID.
+# Run the container from the image 'httpd:latest' in background (-d or --detach) and print container ID.
 docker run -d httpd
-# or
-docker run --detach httpd

 # Attach to a container, will cause the container to exit when “exit” the container.
 docker attach [container_name]